Ockham

 The Manaaki Body Corporate will be the beneficial holder of all guarantees and material warranties.

-Yes, an offsite building manager will be appointed.
-They’ll handle the day-to-day operations and maintenance required in the development.
+Yes, there is an offsite building manager contracted to Manaaki.
+They handle the day-to-day operations and maintenance required in the development.
 With all Ockham developments we look to the long-term.
 Our developments are built with durable – and enduring – materials to keep ongoing maintenance costs as low as possible.

 Yes, pets are allowed – with the written consent from the Body Corporate.
 Please check the Body Corporate rules if you plan to have a pet.

-Bins will be provided for rubbish and recycling.
-These will be emptied by an external contractor under the management of the Body Corporate.
+Bins are provided for rubbish and recycling in a rubbish room.
+These are emptied several times a week by an external contractor under the management of the Body Corporate.

 Good security is one of the real benefits of apartment living.
-Your swipe card will give you access to your building.
-That same card will allow you to move around the building to get to the areas you need (your apartment level, car park and common areas).
-Normal keys will be provided for apartment entry doors.
-There’ll be CCTV outside the building and also in the car park areas.
+Your swipe card gives you access to your building.
+That same card allows you to move around the building to get to the areas you need (your apartment level, car park and common areas).
+Normal keys are provided for apartment entry doors.
+There's CCTV outside the building and also in the car park areas.